 Content intelligence can benefit virtually everyone in your organization, including your sales team.
 Chances are many of your sales reps don’t receive the right information at the right time to sell to prospects successfully.

 Imagine if a sales person could see exactly which pages a prospect read, which topics they spent time on, and precisely how engaged they were.
 Wouldn’t it be great if they can receive real-time intelligence from your content assets and call them minutes after they read your eBook or other important piece of content?

 Foleon Offers the Content Intelligence You Need to Succeed

 If you’re ready to take your content marketing efforts to the next level through content intelligence, Foleon is an invaluable resource.
-With our revolutionary platform, you can collect the intelligence you need to continually optimize and personalize your content at every point of the customer journey.
+With our revolutionary Content Creation Platform, you can collect the intelligence you need to continually optimize and personalize your content at every point of the customer journey.